주 콘텐츠로 건너뛰기

 Set criteria for updating your FAQ.
 What must occur to warrant an update?
 Some common reasons include:

-Once you identify these criteria, you can use a content management system to keep tabs on necessary publishing updates.
+Once you identify these criteria, you can use a content or knowledge management system to keep tabs on necessary publishing updates.

 Frequently asked questions